munificent/craftinginterpreters/book/resolving-and-binding.md

 Since we're calculating a static property based on the structure of the source code, the obvious answer is in the parser.
-That is the traditional home, and is where we'll do it later in clox.
+That is the traditional home, and is where we'll put it later in clox.
 It would work here too, but I want an excuse to show you another technique.
 We'll write our resolver as a separate pass.

 ### A variable resolution pass